DeFiCh/containers/README.md

 ## How

-- Add image defintion to, one of:
+- Add image definition to, one of:
   - `<image>.dockerfile` if it's contextless dockerfile in the root
   - `<image>/Dockerfile` if it's takes the image dir is expected to have only a single docker file and the dir is the context.
   - `<category>/<image>.dockerfile` if the category is expected to have multiple dockerfiles.